-Jud relays the story of Timmy Baterman (Peter Stader) to Louis as a pretty strong warning against burying Gage there, clearly illustrating that, “Sometimes, dead is better,” because, you know, “they don’t come back the same.”
-Yet, even knowing the likelihood of his child coming back as a soul-less monster, Louis buries him in the Pet Sematary anyway – a desperate act that gruelingly highlights the horror of grief and of not be able to let go.
+Timmy Baterman (Peter Stader) was the only person known to have been buried in the Pet Sematary, after being killed in the war back when Jud Crandall was still a boy.
+Timmy had come back from the ground as a mindless, carcass-eating, townsfolk-terrorizing zombie who eventually had to be set on fire, burning down a building and his father in the process.
+(Yikes.)
+Jud relays the story of Timmy Baterman to Louis as a pretty strong warning against burying Gage in the cemetery, clearly illustrating that, “Sometimes, dead is better,” because, you know, “they don’t come back the same.”
+Yet, even knowing the likelihood of his child coming back as a soulless monster, Louis buries him in the Pet Sematary anyway – a desperate act that gruelingly highlights the horror of grief and of not being able to let go.
 (Don’t worry, it’s only a slight distraction from his zaddy-ness).

 Zelda is not only one of the most memorable characters in Pet Sematary but within the horror genre as a whole, and that is due both to Stephen King’s writing, and Mary Lambert’s vision in bringing Zelda to life for the screen.
 As written in the novel, Rachel Creed’s teenage sister who had been deformed by spinal meningitis and kept locked away like a “dirty secret” was frightening enough as a reminder of our ingrained fears of illness, death, disability and the other, and of how society often mistreats the infirm, but it was Lambert’s choice to cast a grown man, Andrew Hubatsek, in the role that gave the character a unique life of its own.
 Lambert initially auditioned teenage girls for the part, then decided to go with Hubatsek because she felt that putting a man in the role would be more frightening.
 SHE WASN’T WRONG.